open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 ### Metrics

-Next we'll add the ASP.NET automatic metrics to the app.
+Next we'll add the ASP.NET Core automatically generated metrics to the app.

 ```csharp
 using OpenTelemetry.Resources;